-Accountancy Member means a member or member firm as defined in the Accountancy Scheme.
+Actuarial Member means a member as defined in the Actuarial Scheme.

-Adverse Finding means a finding by a Disciplinary Tribunal that a Member has committed Misconduct, or has failed to comply with any of their obligations under paragraphs 13(1) or 13(2).
+Adverse Finding means a finding by a Disciplinary Tribunal that a Member or Member Firm has committed Misconduct, or has failed to comply with any of their or its obligations under paragraphs 13 (1) or 13 (2).

-Appeal Tribunal means a tribunal appointed by the Convener under paragraph 9(7)(ii) to consider an appeal against a decision of a Disciplinary Tribunal, or a Joint Appeal Tribunal appointed by the Convener under paragraph 10(7) (as the context requires).
+Appeal Tribunal means a tribunal appointed by the Convener under paragraph 9(7)(ii) to consider an appeal against a decision of a Disciplinary Tribunal or a Joint Appeal Tribunal appointed by the Convener under paragraph 10(7) (as the context requires).

-Appellant means a Member who gives or has given notice of appeal under paragraph 9(1).
+Appellant means a Member or Member Firm who or which gives or has given notice of appeal under paragraph 9(1).

 Board means the Board of directors of the FRC established under the Articles of Association of the FRC.
-Where the Board has delegated any of its decisions to the Conduct Committee any references to the Board shall mean the Conduct Committee
+Where the Board has delegated any of its functions and decisions to the Conduct Committee any references to the Board shall mean the Conduct Committee.